It’s the Little Things

 • Recipes involving Fritos

-• Knowing my neighbors; having good relationships with them
+• Knowing my neighbors and having good relationships with them

 • People doing nice things and expecting nothing in return